-• All provinces have sequences for February 2023.
+All provinces have sequences for February 2023.
 March sequences are from all provinces, except the Northern Cape.
-April sequence data are from six provinces (excluding Limpopo, Northern Cape and Free State) and May sequence data are from the Western Cape
+April sequence data are from six provinces (excluding the Free State, Limpopo and the Northern Cape) and May sequence data are from Gauteng, KwaZulu-Natal, Mpumalanga and the Western Cape